emilcalonius/sushi-restaurant/README.md

-# sushi-ravintola
+# Sushi restaurant homepage
-Responsive website for a sushi restaurant.
+Responsive website for a sushi restaurant designed with a mobile first design approach.

-Website still in progress.
-Current version can be found here: https://sushi-ravintola.herokuapp.com/.
+Website still work in progress.
+Current version can be viewed here: http://calonius.me/sushi-restaurant/